aarenson/PHPCap/docs-md/DeveloperGuide.md

 Note: PHPUnit uses the **phpunit.xml** configuration file in the root directory of PHPCap.

+#### Running Selected Tests
+You can run just the integration tests using:

+    ./vendor/bin/phpunit --testsuite integration

+You can run a specific test class by specifying the path to its file, for example:

+    ./vendor/bin/phpunit tests/unit/PhpCapExceptionTest.php

+You can use the **--filter** option to run specific test methods, for example, the following would run only tests methods that contain 'Unreadable' in their name:

+    ./vendor/bin/phpunit --filter 'Unreadable'

+And you can combine class files and filters together.
+For example, the following command would only run methods with 'Curl' in their name that belong to the PhpCapExceptionTest class:

+    ./vendor/bin/phpunit tests/unit/PhpCapExceptionTest.php --filter 'Curl'

 #### Code Coverage
 If XDebug has been installed (and PHP is configured to use it), code coverage for the automated tests can be calculated by running the following command in the root directory of PHPCap:

-    ./vendor/bin/phpunit --coverage-html test-coverage
+    ./vendor/bin/phpunit --coverage-html tests/coverage

-To see the results, open the file **test-coverage/index.html** with a web browser.
+To see the results, open the file **tests/coverage/index.html** with a web browser.
+The .gitignore file is set to ignore the tests/coverage directory.

 ### Local Tests